uullrich/NetCommandExecutor/README.md

 A CommandExecutionInterface consists of an endpoint and callbacks for GET, GET-DATA, SET, SET-DATA commands.\
 An endpoint is able to consist of several parts e.g. *device/&ast;/status*

-You can use the brazer initializer list mechanism and lambdas for a clean creation.
+You can use brace initialization and lambdas for a clean command creation.
   ```
   CommandExecutionInterface cei = {
     {"device/*/status"},